 Brief letters to John P. Wilson, list of Magnolia cotton, advertisement for Ayer's Cathartic Pills.

-Laurell Plantation book, including "A List of Negroes That Belongs on Laurell Plantation"; lists of "men hands" and "women hands" and their tools; and a journal with entries 1 January 1850-29 January 1851.
+Laurell Plantation book, including a list of enslaved people; lists of enslaved men and women and their tools; and a journal with entries 1 January 1850-29 January 1851.
 About 90 p.

-Laurell Plantation journal, kept by John H. Bailey, containing journal for 1851 And 1852 and daily lists of amounts of cotton picked by enslaved people in1852, some other plantation records.
+Laurell Plantation journal, kept by John H. Bailey, containing journal for 1851 and 1852 and daily lists of amounts of cotton picked by enslaved people in 1852, and some other plantation records.
 About half of book is blank.
 About 160 p.

 "Cotton Plantation Record and Account Book,"Magnolia Plantation, kept by overseer J. B. Wilson, receipts pasted in inside cover and front pages, minimal journal entries starting 8 April 1856 going through end of July, daily records of cotton picked, some other notes.
 About 130 p.

-Letter, 1857, to R. C. Ballard from Bittner and Mather; list of bundles of bedding, coops of chickens, etc. under heading "Magnolia Plant.," bill for bricks, 1856.
+Letter, 1857, to R. C. Ballard from Bittner and Mather; list of bundles of bedding, coops of chickens, etc., bill for bricks, 1856.

-Wagram Plantation journal (Chicot Co., Ark.), paper darkened and much ink faded to the point of near illegibility, mostly blank.
+Wagram Plantation journal (Chicot County, Ark.), mostly blank.
 List of enslaved people at beginning. about 100 p.

 Financial records, apparently of Samuel S. Boyd.
 Mentions Forest Hill and Karnac plantations.